PearceKof/solong/README.md

 ```

-- The map must contain at least 1 exit, 1 collectible, and 1 starting position.
+- The map must contain at least 1 exit, 1 button, and 1 starting position.
 - Maps must be rectangular and enclosed by walls.
 - The program must check for a valid path from the starting position to the exit.
 - If any issues are detected in the map file, the program will exit cleanly and return an error message.